hphelion/documentation/compute.network.md

 For more information on modifying the default network and creating additional networks, see [HP Cloud Networking Overview](https://docs.hpcloud.com/compute/network-guide/).

+###Using the console###

+You can use the HP Public Cloud console to access HP Cloud compute.
+For more information on using the HP Public Cloud console, see [Getting Started with HP Public Cloud Console](http://docs.hpcloud.com/hpcloudconsole).

+###Using the API###

+You can use a low level, raw REST API to access HP Cloud compute.
+For more information on using the HP Cloud Networking API, see [HP Cloud Networking API Specifications](https://docs.hpcloud.com/api/v13/networking).

+####Using language bindings"

-For more information on using the HP Cloud Networking API, an extension to the OpenStack API, see [Management console: Networks screen](http://docs.hpcloud.com/mc/compute/networks/)
+You can use any of several language bindings to access HP Cloud compute.
+For more information on using the HP Cloud Networking API, see [HP Cloud binding support](http://docs.hpcloud.com/bindings/).

+###Using the CLI###

-For more information on using the HP Cloud Networking API, see [HP Cloud Networking API Specifications](https://docs.hpcloud.com/api/v13/networking)
+You can use any of several command-line interface software to access HP Cloud compute.
+For more information on using the HP Cloud Networking API, see [HP Cloud CLI](http://docs.hpcloud.com/cli/).

 ##Security Groups##